Multi Jet Fusion vs Selective Laser Sintering

 MJF and SLS Powders

-One of the main differences between SLS and MJF is the range of powders available.
+One of the main differences between SLS and MJF is the range of powder material available.

 However, SLS offers more powders that aren’t available in MJF.
 Some of these include:

-PA 12 Aluminum Filled: The aluminum filling leads to a metallic-looking appearance.
-The aluminum also provides excellent dimensional stability at high temperatures while maintaining the light weight of a polymer.
-It’s ideal for components operating in high temperatures or under great stress.
+PA 12 Aluminum Filled: The aluminum filling gives the component a metallic appearance.
+It also provides excellent dimensional stability at high temperatures while maintaining the light weight of a polymer.
+Thus, it’s ideal for components operating in high temperatures or under great stress.

 PA 12 Flame Retardant: This is suitable for parts requiring flame retardancy for safety or regulatory reasons (such as in the aerospace and rail industries).